djuliannader/RabiModel/README.md

 This repository provides data and codes for the paper Quantum non-Gaussian criticality in the quantum a Rabi model with a small modulation of the qubit frequency, by D. J. Nader, P. Stransky, J. Chavez, P. Cejnar and R. Filip.
 The paper is available on arXiv.
 The repository is currently being developed; please await its completion.
 Some data for the figures can be found in folder /data1.
-The files contain Mathemaatica notebooks, necessary to recreate the Figures of the article.
+The files contain Mathematica notebooks, necessary to recreate the Figures of the article.

 ## Usage